How much is your brand worth? Donald Trump values his personal brand at more than $3billion.

-Coke listened to customers and remedied the mistake - but they could have avoided it altogether if they had asked consumers if they actually wanted the world’s most popular fizzy drink to taste different.
+Coke listened to customers and remedied the mistake.
+But they could have avoided it altogether, by asking consumers if they actually wanted the world’s most popular fizzy drink to taste different.

-Ensure that your consumers are given channels to give their feedback.
-This will help you understand the strengths and weaknesses of your brand as well as the opportunities for growth (and what to avoid).
+Make is easy for customers to give their feedback.
+This will help you understand your brand's strengths and weaknesses, as well as the opportunities for growth (and what to avoid).

 Understanding brand equity is important, no matter what stage your business is at.
-You must be able to create a positive image in consumers’ minds if they are to become repeat customers, or become a part of your referral strategy.
+You must create a positive image in consumers’ minds if they are to become repeat customers or a part of your referral strategy.
 If you achieve this, your brand will strengthen and you’ll see real growth.

 Oh, and try not to be impeached.

 Sponsored post.
-Copyright © 2017 Shweta Jhajharia is principal coach and founder of The London Coaching Group.
+Copyright © 2017 Shweta Jhajharia is principal coach and founder of London Coaching Group.